 According to Petco (and most dog owners), solid rubber dog toys are the toughest in the toy category.
 They’re for the hard players and “are almost indestructible.”

-Kong dog toys are widely considered to be among the safest, most durable chew toys for dogs.
+Kong toys are widely considered to be among the safest, most durable chew toys for dogs.
 They come in a variety of sizes and shapes, and most Kong toys can be filled with treats to keep your dog’s attention even longer than other toys and chews.
+The Kong Extreme Ball and Kong Blue Toy are 2 of the most popular Kongs for aggressive chewers.
+Kong Blue is made of radiopaque rubber, so it will show up on x-rays if pieces happen to be ingested by your dog.
+The Kong Extreme Ball is puncture resistant and super bouncy.

 That said, even Kong toys and other “indestructible rubber dog toys” can become damaged or destroyed by some dogs.
 It’s all a matter a willpower, determination, and sheer boredom.
 So be sure to keep an eye on the toys that your dog plays with.

-If you notice small parts falling off, or that the toy has significantly decreased in size, then it’s time to remove that dog toy from your dog’s inventory, or at the very least, supervise him closely whenever he’s playing with it.
-Otherwise, he could bite it into pieces, and those pieces could become lodged in his throat, stomach, or intestines.
+If you notice small parts falling off, or that the toy has significantly decreased in size, then it’s time to remove that toy from your dog’s inventory.
+Or, at the very least, supervise your dog closely whenever he’s playing with it.
+Otherwise, he could bite it into pieces, and those pieces could become lodged in your dog’s throat, stomach, or intestines.

 Some of the best solid rubber dog toys for serious chewers are:

-- GoughNut Dog Chew Toy – Made from 2 thick layers of solid rubber, it’s one of the most indestructible dog toys on the market today.
+- GoughNuts Dog Chew Toy – Made from 2 thick layers of solid rubber, it’s one of the most indestructible dog toys on the market today.

-- Kong Dog Toys – There are so many sizes and styles to choose from… they are all made from solid ruber and can withstand the strength of strong jaws.
-The black Kong products are the more durable of all.
-Most Kong toys can be stuffed with dog treats for added enjoyment and challenge.
+- KONG Extreme Dog Toys – The black Kong Extreme ones are the most durable, and there are plenty of sizes and styles to choose from.
+They’re all made from solid rubber and can withstand the strength of strong jaws.
+Most Kong Extreme items can be stuffed with dog treats for added enjoyment, motivation, and challenge.

-- Jolly Ball – It’s a dog-sized version of those large rubber jumping balls that kids bounce around on, with a rubber handle on top to hold onto.
-It’s made of a thick, durable rubber that will not pop or deflate.
+- Jolly Pets Tug ‘n Toss Jolly Ball – It’s a dog-sized version of those large rubber jumping balls that kids bounce around on, with a rubber handle on top to hold onto.
+This heavy-duty dog chew ball is made of a thick, durable rubber that will not pop or deflate.

-- TireBiter Paw Trax Rubber Tires – They’re made from real tires — real rubber, with 2-ply reinforced nylon fibers.
-The “extra-strength” TireBiter is the most durable, according to Leerburg.
+- Mammoth TireBiter Rubber Tire Chew Toys – These are made from real tires (real rubber) with 2-ply reinforced nylon fibers.
+The “extra-strength” TireBiter is the most durable for serious chewers.
+There are lots of fun ways to use TireBiters to play with and train your dog.

 Not Solid Rubber, But Close